Grand Theft Auto VI: Promotion

-In November 2023, Sam Houser, the president of Rockstar Games, announced the first trailer would release in early December to celebrate the company's 25th anniversary.
-Within five hours, the announcement on Twitter surpassed two previous posts about the game to become the platform's most-liked gaming-related post, later surpassed by Rockstar's post announcing the trailer's 5 December release date, with 1.8 million likes in 24 hours.
-Other developers imitated the announcement's formatting to promote their trailers.
-On 4 December, a low-quality version of the trailer was leaked on Twitter; in response, Rockstar published the official version on YouTube, revealing the title, protagonists, setting, and 2025 release window for the PlayStation 5 and the Xbox Series X and Series S.

-The trailer broke the record for most first-day views on a non-music YouTube video within 12 hours, with 46 million, and, within 24 hours, became the third-most-viewed overall, with 93 million, and most-liked game trailer, with 8.9 million.
-It surpassed the lifetime viewership of Grand Theft Auto Vs 2011 reveal trailer within two days, with 101 million views, and became the second-most-viewed game trailer by January 2024, with 168 million, and the second-most-viewed trailer ever by November 2025, with 268 million.
-Its featured song, Tom Petty's "Love Is a Long Road", saw a near-37,000% increase in Spotify streams, had almost 250,000 searches on Shazam, and ranked second on the worldwide iTunes chart.
-The trailer spawned fan-created recreations in other video games and mediums, including as a brickfilm and in live-action.
+Rockstar announced that the first trailer was set to premiere in December 2023 for the company's 25th anniversary.
+(Note: Within five hours, the announcement surpassed two previous posts about the game to become Twitter's most-liked gaming-related post.
+This was later surpassed by Rockstar's post announcing the trailer's 5 December release date, with 1.8 million likes in 24 hours.
+Other developers imitated the announcement formatting to promote their own trailers.)
+A low-quality version was leaked one day early on 4 December; Rockstar published the official version in response, revealing the title, protagonists, setting, release window, and consoles.
+The trailer broke some YouTube records within the first day, (Note: The first trailer broke the record for most first-day views on a non-music YouTube video within 12 hours, with 46 million.
+It had the third-most first-day views overall, with 93 million, and became the most-liked game trailer, with 8.9 million within 24 hours.
+It was the second-most-viewed game trailer by January 2024, with 168 million views, and the second-most-viewed trailer ever by November 2025, with 268 million.) and surpassed the lifetime viewership of Grand Theft Auto Vs 2011 reveal trailer within two days, with 101 million views.
+It spawned several fan-created recreations, and its featured song, Tom Petty's "Love Is a Long Road", increased in popularity.
+(Note: "Love Is a Long Road" saw a near-37,000% increase in Spotify streams, had almost 250,000 searches on Shazam, and ranked second on the worldwide iTunes chart after the trailer's release.)

-A second trailer was released on 6 May 2025, revealing the protagonists' full names.
-It features the Pointer Sisters's song "Hot Together"—which saw a 182,000% increase in Spotify streams—as well as Wang Chung's "Everybody Have Fun Tonight", "Child Support" by Zenglen, and Tammy Wynette's "Talkin' to Myself Again".
-Rockstar reiterated the trailer was composed of cutscenes and gameplay recorded on the PlayStation 5, following some viewers' doubts due to the high graphical fidelity.
-Alongside the trailer came an update to the game's website with 70 screenshots and several character and location descriptions.
-The trailer received over 475 million views within 24 hours across all platforms, surpassing Deadpool & Wolverines record as the biggest video launch.
-It won Best Game Trailer at the Golden Joystick Awards in 2025.
+A second trailer was released on 6 May 2025, alongside a website update with 70 screenshots and several character and location descriptions.
+The trailer, recorded on the PlayStation 5, features the Pointer Sisters' song "Hot Together", (Note: "Hot Together" saw a 182,000% increase in Spotify streams after the trailer's release.)
+Wang Chung's "Everybody Have Fun Tonight", "Child Support" by Zenglen, and Tammy Wynette's "Talkin' to Myself Again".
+It received a record 475 million views across all platforms within 24 hours, (Note: This record surpassed Deadpool & Wolverines 365 million views in 24 hours to become the biggest video launch.
+It was surpassed in March 2026 by Spider-Man: Brand New Days first trailer, which received over 500 million views within 12 hours and 718.6 million within 24 hours.) and won Best Game Trailer at the Golden Joystick Awards in 2025.